-Choosing to sponsor a MotoGP team can give you the opportunity to do business with the company that the team is direct emanation of – for example Honda, Yamaha, Ducati or Suzuki.
-These huge brands could then become your customers, allowing you to offer them your products or services.
+Choosing to sponsor a MotoGP team can give you the chance to do business with the company that the team is direct emanation of – for example Honda, Yamaha, Ducati or Suzuki.
+These huge brands could then become your customers, allowing you to sell them your products or services.

-Another benefit is the facilities, such as the company museum or the racing department, that the team is likely to have and which can be used by sponsors in PR activities, product launches and other activation activities.
+Other important benefits are the facilities, such as the company museum or the racing department, that the team is likely to have and which can be used by sponsors for PR activities, product launches and other promotional activities.

 Sponsoring a MotoGP rider

 After having read the first part of this article, it might seem like sponsoring a team is always the best options – but of course, this might not be the case.

 Just think about the immediate relationship that exist (for brands to leverage) between an athlete and his/her fanbase; the emotional bond that comes with a rider-based MotoGP sponsorship campaign might be very effective.